Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Occupation practice permit** (*Berufsausübungserlaubnis*)
     You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
 - [ ] **Certified translations**
     If your documents are not in German, bring [certified translations](/glossary/beglaubigte%20Übersetzung) of them.
 They *sometimes* accept untranslated documents, but don't take the risk.
+Get translations from [Red Tape Translation](/out/red-tape-translation-certified), [Lingoking](/out/lingoking) or [Linguidoor](/out/linguidoor).

 If you [send your documents online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), **use PDF files or photos.** Word documents and other formats are unreliable.[^37]

+If you apply in person, print everything.
+Use A4 paper.
+Do not staple the pages together.
 ## After you get your freelance visa

 ### Bring your family to Germany